prowler-cloud/prowler/README.md

 4. finally add it in `# List only check tittles` around line 1930
 5. save changes and run it as ./prowler -c extraNN
 6. send me a pull request! :)

+## Third Party Integrations

+### Telegram
+Javier Pecete has done an awesome job integrating Prowler with Telegram, you have more details here https://github.com/i4specete/ServerTelegramBot
+### Cloud Security Suite
+The guys of SecurityFTW have added Prowler in their Cloud Security Suite along with other cool security tools https://github.com/SecurityFTW/cs-suite